The Government Flying

 Centre area of responsibility.
 Besides serving Hong Kong,

 the department also assists in missions originated from the

 Civil Aviation Department (CAD) and the Maritime Rescue and

 Coordination Centre (MRCC).

-The Fleet and Roles: The fleet of ten aircraft
+The Fleet and Roles: The fleet of eleven aircraft

 comprises two British Aerospace Jetstream 41 (J-41) fixed-wing